Baked Corned Beef

 Is Corned Beef Keto?

-Yes!
-Corned beef has zero carbs on its own, and this recipe comes in at just 0.4g net carbs per serving (the cabbage adds a tiny amount).
-It’s also packed with protein, B12, and zinc.
-A great low-carb dinner option.
+Yes, and I love that about this recipe.
+Corned beef has zero carbs on its own, and my version comes in at just 0.4g net carbs per serving (the cabbage adds a tiny amount).
+It is also packed with protein, B12, and zinc.
+I make this as a keto dinner regularly, and it fits perfectly into a low-carb plan.

 What Wine Should You Use?

-I used Sauvignon Blanc for this recipe.
+I used Sauvignon Blanc the first time I made this, and it has been my go-to since.
 Any dry white wine works: Pinot Grigio, Trebbiano, or Chardonnay are all good options.
+I have tried Chardonnay and it was just as good.

 seasoning on a beef brisket in a pot